schteppe/doc.js/README.markdown

 # Doc.js usage
-1. Document your code using Doc.js comment blocks.
+1. Document your code using the comment blocks specified below.
-2. Create an HTML file that imports doc.js and runs DOCJS.Generate(["file1.js","file2.js",...]).
-Add some CSS while you're at it, or use a CSS template.
+2. Create an HTML file that imports doc.js and runs ```DOCJS.Generate(["file1.js","file2.js",...])```.
+4. Optional: Add some CSS.
-3. Done.
-Open your HTML file in your browser and view the result.
+3. Open your HTML file in your browser and view the result.

 ## Commands
 ```